Kingsford-Group/scalloptest/README.md

 # Run the Methods

-Once the datasets are programs are all available, use the following scripts to run the three assemblers on the corresponding datasets:
+Once the datasets are programs are all available, use the following scripts in `bin` to run the three assemblers on the corresponding datasets:
 ```
 ./run.encode10.sh [-c coverage] [-p platform]